 Trade Show Tips

-Right before the trade show begins, you’ll want to send out promos a couple of weeks before.
+Right before the show begins, you’ll want to send out promos a couple of weeks before.
 During the trade show, remain organized, hardworking, and calm.

 Use Social Media